Morgan Pitelka

 CURRENT RESEARCH

-The Earth Beneath Our Feet: Ceramic Histories of Seventeenth-Century Kyoto and its Environment, a book in progress by Morgan Pitelka
+The Earth Beneath Our Feet: Material Culture and the Environment in Seventeenth-Century Kyoto, a book in progress by Morgan Pitelka

 A Global History of Ceramics in Japan, coedited by Meghen Jones, Andrew Maske, Seung Yeon Sang, and Morgan Pitelka